 For Summer 2021 we decided that the Yellowstone area would be a fun place to stay and explore everything we can.
 Yellowstone National Park is our favorite park.
-With the wildlife, the geysers and geological features there is nowhere more interesting.
-Here is our top 10 things we saw in 2021.
+With the wildlife, the geysers, and geological features there is nowhere more interesting.
+Here are our top 10 things we saw in 2021.

 1. Baby Bison Birth